NSO-developer/netsim-wrapper/README.md

 # Ncs-Netsim2

-When an NSO Developer working on cloud space with devices like ENCS, CSP, etc. your business usecase is to bring up a new devices in the existing topology and configure day0 and day1 configurations.
+When an NSO Developer working on cloud space with devices like ENCS, CSP, etc. your business use case is to bring up a new device in the existing topology and configure day0 and day1 configurations.

-This might be easy if you are working on real devices, but it won't be the case all the time due to it's avaliability.
-The only option left with us is network simulators (ncs-netsim), but due to limitations of the ncs-netsim you need to be deviating from your business usecase.
-Why? because you don't have option to delete a ncs-netsim device.
+This might be easy if you are working on real devices, but it won't be the case all the time due to its availability.
+The only option left with us is network simulators (ncs-netsim), but due to limitations of the ncs-netsim you need to be deviating from your business use case.
+Why? because you don't have the option to delete an ncs-netsim device.

-ncs-netsim2 is a wrapper on top of ncs-netim with added features like `delete-devices` so that you need not to deviate from your business usecase.
+ncs-netsim2 is a wrapper on top of ncs-netim with added features like delete-devices so that you need not deviate from your business use case.
 It's written in python and we opened the space to add more features to it.

 - [Introduction](#introduction)
 - [Pre-requisites](#pre-requisites)